oracle-livelabs/developer/dev-ai-data-platform/sync-link/sync-link.md

   ![Query Data in Object Storage](./images/task3-scrn-4a.png "")

-You’ve now combined external object storage data with internal database data—all from a single query.
+***Congratulations!*** You’ve now combined external object storage data with internal database data, all from a single query.
 This unlocks richer analytics, enabling SeersEquities to connect customer attributes with segmentation strategies in real time.

 ## Conclusion